riscv-europe/summit-website-development/summit/2025/index.md

 {% include jumboboxstart.html
 	title = "Welcome"
-	lead = "The *RISC-V Summit Europe 2025* is the premier event that connects the European movers and shakers – from industry, government, research, academia and ecosystem support – that are building the future of innovation on RISC-V."
+	lead = "The *RISC-V Summit Europe* is the premier event that connects the European movers and shakers – from industry, government, research, academia and ecosystem support – that are building the future of innovation on RISC-V."
 %}

 [RISC-V](https://riscv.org), the open standard [instruction set